 Some countries are exempt from import tax – such as EU countries and a few others.
 VAT may still apply.

 Imports of less than 300 GEL value are entirely exempt from both import tax and VAT.

 Note: Article 173 of the new VAT provisions lists all the goods that are exempt from VAT on import.
 In addition to that, goods that are in connection with large scale projects (pipelines, etc.) that are regulated by international treaties are also exempt.

 See Georgian Tax Code Section VII, Articles 182 to 194 for more information.

 Excise duty is due to be paid by the 15th of each month on goods assessed in the preceding calendar month.

 Read our full guide on why to move your business and tax residency to Georgia.

-From qualifying for the 1% tax rate, to lifestyle in Georgia and the best way to avoid tax leakage during the process.
+Learn about the many advantages, from qualifying for the 1% tax rate, to lifestyle in Georgia and the best way to avoid tax leakage during the moving process.